Iberochondrostoma lusitanicum

 Iberochondrostoma lusitanicum, or the boga-portuguesa or Portuguese arched-mouth nase, is a species of freshwater ray-finned fish belonging to the family Leuciscidae, which includes the daces, minnows and related fishes.
 This species is endemic to Portugal.

 Taxonomy

 Iberochondrostoma lusitanicum was first formally described as Chondrostoma lusitanicum in 1980 by the Portuguese zoologist Maria João Collares-Pereira with its type locality given as the Río Xarrama in the Sado River basin in Portugal.
-In 2006 Joana Isabel Robalo, Vítor Carvalho Almada, André Levy Coelho and Ignacio Doadrio Villarejo found that Chondrostoma was paraphyletic and proposed a number of new genera be defined, including Iberochondrostoma which was a genus of four species of minnow with Leuciscus lemmingi as the type species found on the Atlantic coastal slope of the southern and central Iberian Peninsula, with this species included.
+In 2006 Joana Isabel Robalo, Vítor Carvalho Almada, André Levy Coelho and Ignacio Doadrio found that Chondrostoma was paraphyletic and proposed a number of new genera be defined, including Iberochondrostoma which was a genus of four species of minnow with Leuciscus lemmingi as the type species found on the Atlantic coastal slope of the southern and central Iberian Peninsula, with this species included.
 The genus Iberochondrostoma is classified within the subfamily Leuciscinae of the family Leuciscidae.